Product Strategy Framework

 Feature Set

-• Feature prioritization: I use frameworks like RICE or Kano Model to prioritize features based on impact, effort, and customer value
+• Feature prioritization: Using frameworks like RICE or Kano Model to prioritize features based on impact, effort, and customer value

-• MVP definition: I define the minimum viable product that delivers core value with the least development effort
+• MVP definition: Defining the minimum viable product that delivers core value with the least development effort

-• User story development: I create detailed user stories that capture the why, what, and how of each feature
+• User story development: Creating detailed user stories that capture the why, what, and how of each feature

-• Prototype validation: I test feature concepts with users through prototypes before full development
+• Prototype validation: Testing feature concepts with users through prototypes before full development

-"For our healthcare scheduling platform, I used the RICE prioritization framework to evaluate 30+ potential features against our value proposition of 'reducing patient wait times while maximizing provider utilization.'
+"For a healthcare scheduling platform, the product team used the RICE prioritization framework to evaluate 30+ potential features against the value proposition of 'reducing patient wait times while maximizing provider utilization.'
 This process revealed that smart scheduling algorithms, real-time provider availability, and automated patient reminders would deliver 80% of the value with just 40% of the development effort.
-I validated these features through prototype testing with 12 healthcare administrators, which revealed that the smart scheduling algorithm alone could reduce administrative time by 65%.
-These insights allowed us to focus our initial release on the highest-impact features while deferring nice-to-have capabilities for future iterations."
+These features were validated through prototype testing with 12 healthcare administrators, which revealed that the smart scheduling algorithm alone could reduce administrative time by 65%.
+These insights allowed the team to focus the initial release on the highest-impact features while deferring nice-to-have capabilities for future iterations."

 Implementation